nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 Note that this is the re-implementation of projects based on [CURRENNT](https://github.com/nii-yamagishilab/project-CURRENNT-public).
 All the papers published so far used CURRENNT implementation.
 Many samples can be found on [NSF homepage](https://nii-yamagishilab.github.io/samples-nsf/).

 ### 2.2 Speech anti-spoofing [./project/02-asvspoof](./project/02-asvspoof)
-1. Baseline LFCC + LCNN-binary-classifier
+1. Baseline LFCC + LCNN-binary-classifier (lfcc-lcnn-sigmoid)
+2. LFCC + LCNN + angular softmax (lfcc-lcnn-a-softmax)
-2. LFCC + LCNN + one-class / argular / additive margin softmax
+3. LFCC + LCNN + one-class softmax (lfcc-lcnn-ocsoftmax)
-3. LFCC + ResNet18 + one-class / argular / additive margin  softmax
+4. LFCC + ResNet18 + one-class softmax (lfcc-restnet-ocsoftmax)

-(to be finished)
+On ASVspoof2019 LA, EER is around 3%, and min-tDCF (legacy-version) is around 0.06~0.08.
+Results are obtained on Nvidia DGX station, single V100 card.

+However, the results may vary a lot when training using different initial random seends.
+Even with the same random seed, Pytorch environment, and [deterministic algorithm selected](https://pytorch.org/docs/stable/notes/randomness.html), the trained model may be different due to the CUDA and GPU.
+It is encouraged to run the model multiple times with different random seeds and show the variance of the evaluation results.

+For LCNN, please check (Lavrentyeva 2019); for LFCC, please check (Sahidullah 2015); for one-class softmax in ASVspoof, please check (Zhang 2020).

 ## 3. Python environment